 Q. How do I obtain a copy of my transcript?

 A. Office transcripts may be obtained online or in person for a small fee from the University’s Office of the Registrar.
 Official transcripts are needed when submitting a state bar application.
 Unofficial transcripts are available at no charge from the Law School’s Assistant Registrar Stephanie Danz.
 Simply submit this form to Ms. Danz via email, fax (414-288-6403), or drop it off in the Student Services Suite, Room 238.
 Unofficial transcripts typically are accepted when applying for a job or participating in the On Campus Interview process through the Career Planning Center.

 Q. Where can I get something notarized?

 A. Notary services are available at no charge from a number of individuals within the Law School.
-Notaries include Ms. Kate Krystowiak, Ms. Stephanie Danz, and Assistant Dean Jane Casper (all located in the Student Services Suite, Room 238), and Ms. Nancy Rogers, Dean Kearney’s Administrative Assistant, whose office is in the Dean’s Suite, Room 234.
+Notaries include Ms. Kate Krystowiak, Ms. Stephanie Danz (located in the Student Services Suite, Room 238), and Ms. Nancy Rogers, Dean Kearney’s Administrative Assistant, whose office is in the Dean’s Suite, Room 234.

 Q. How can I get a copy of my law school application?

 A. Filling out a form and submitting it to Ms. Danz (cf. first question above) will get you a copy of your law school application at no charge.